LightBoy01/ai-job-spot/src/job-descriptions/cf3aa0ba7721cbef0d4dfe8e774fbc8359b467544a20e4836591af7c2d956070-jobatlas-technischer-zeichner-mwd-erneuerbare-energien.md

   This openness to new methods means our work remains cutting-edge, and we're always learning, which is a big part of why I enjoy working here.
 ---
+### Description
-### Description\nJoin a strong renewable energy company based in Mainz, Germany, that develops solar and wind energy projects across the country.
+Join a strong renewable energy company based in Mainz, Germany, that develops solar and wind energy projects across the country.
 As a Technical Drafter (m/f/d), you will be a creative mind, full of ideas for a green future, supporting the technical planning team.
 You will be responsible for planning new projects and creating infrastructure profiles for access roads, trenches, and clearance areas.
-Occasional visits to construction sites to monitor progress are also part of the role, requiring some willingness to travel.\n\n### Responsibilities\n- Plan and draw longitudinal and transverse profiles of infrastructure for wind and photovoltaic parks.\n- Process planning documents for renewable energy projects.\n- Create necessary documents for design, approval, and execution planning.\n- Accompany construction measures on site.\n- Act as an interface to project development and the construction department.\n- Support with the calculation of yield forecasts and losses, and with process optimization.\n\n### Qualifications\n- Completed technical-planning or drafting education, for example, in surveying, construction planning, spatial and transport planning, or similar.\n- At least 3 years of professional experience in a comparable position.\n- Good knowledge of GIS programs, CAD programs, and coordinate systems.\n- Preferably experience in surveying, road, and foundation construction.\n- Team player, creative, and well-organized.\n- Driver's license and willingness to travel for occasional on-site support of construction measures.\n\n### Author's Take\nThis is an excellent opportunity for a Mid-Senior Technical Drafter to join a thriving renewable energy company.
+Occasional visits to construction sites to monitor progress are also part of the role, requiring some willingness to travel.

+### Responsibilities
+- Plan and draw longitudinal and transverse profiles of infrastructure for wind and photovoltaic parks.
+- Process planning documents for renewable energy projects.
+- Create necessary documents for design, approval, and execution planning.
+- Accompany construction measures on site.
+- Act as an interface to project development and the construction department.
+- Support with the calculation of yield forecasts and losses, and with process optimization.

+### Qualifications
+- Completed technical-planning or drafting education, for example, in surveying, construction planning, spatial and transport planning, or similar.
+- At least 3 years of professional experience in a comparable position.
+- Good knowledge of GIS programs, CAD programs, and coordinate systems.
+- Preferably experience in surveying, road, and foundation construction.
+- Team player, creative, and well-organized.
+- Driver's license and willingness to travel for occasional on-site support of construction measures.

+### Author's Take
+This is an excellent opportunity for a Mid-Senior Technical Drafter to join a thriving renewable energy company.
 The role offers a chance to make a tangible impact on sustainable projects from conception to execution.
 The company clearly values its employees, offering a permanent full-time position, competitive compensation, exceptional work-life balance with flexible hours and remote work options, generous vacation (30 days), and a strong commitment to professional development through paid training.
 It's an ideal fit for someone passionate about green energy, collaborative work, and continuous learning.